 CCWSA is a public not-for-profit governmental entity tasked with the provision of drinking water and sanitary sewer services to Cherokee County.
 The Authority has no taxing powers, is not a part of Cherokee County government, and does not receive any tax revenue from county or city governments.
-CCWSA sells the services of high quality drinking water and efficient sewage conveyance and treatment, the charges for which go to pay on-going operations and maintenance costs.
+CCWSA sells the services of high-quality drinking water and efficient sewage conveyance and treatment, the charges for which go to pay on-going operations and maintenance costs.
 New customer connections fees are designed to repay any moneys the Authority borrows for capital improvement projects such as new or expanded water and sewer lines, or new or expanded treatment facilities.

 The Authority owns and operates a water supply, treatment, distribution system, sanitary sewer treatment, and collection system.
-Currently the Authority pumps raw water from three intakes located on the Etowah River to the water treatment plant.
+Currently the Authority pumps raw water from three separate raw water pump stations located on the Etowah River to a 15-acre presettling reservoir at the Etowah River Water Treatment Plant.
 Two of the intakes are located at the Water Treatment plant site, while the third raw water intake is located at the Riverbend Environmental Complex.
 The Riverbend raw water intake is located approximately 2,600 feet downstream from the Etowah River Water Treatment Plant and became operational in June 2016.
 The Authority currently owns three raw water pump stations located at each intake on the Etowah River with an aggregate raw water pumping capacity of 50 million gallons per day ("MGD").
-The Authority maintains a raw surface water storage reservoir, with storage capacity of approximately 15 million gallons, a raw surface water supply with a daily allotment of water of up to 40.5 MGD, one water treatment plant with a rated capacity for treatment of raw water of 38 MGD, a treated water pumping rated capacity of 45 MGD and treated water storage capacity of 17.15 million gallons.
-The Authority has a water distribution network of approximately 1,320 miles of pipeline.
-The water system serves an approximate 300 square mile area containing an estimated population in excess of 223,000 and has approximately 79,809 active water connections/customer accounts.
+The Authority maintains a presettling reservoir, with storage capacity of approximately 15 million gallons, a raw surface water supply with a daily allotment of water of up to 40.5 MGD, one water treatment plant with a rated capacity for treatment of raw water of 38 MGD, a finished water pump station rated capacity of 45 MGD and a cumulative distribution storage tank capacity of 17.15 million gallons.
+The Authority has a water distribution network of approximately 1,336 miles of pipeline.
+The water system serves an approximate 300 square mile area containing an estimated population in excess of 227,000 and has approximately 81,365 active water connections/customer accounts.

-The sewerage system consists of three active wastewater treatment plants with an aggregate treatment capacity of 12 MGD and a wastewater collection system of 82 wastewater pumping stations and approximately 550 miles of collection sewers.
-The sewerage system serves an approximate 100 square mile area containing an estimated population in excess of 107,000 and has approximately 38,424 active sewer connections.
+The sewerage system consists of three active wastewater treatment plants with an aggregate treatment capacity of 12 MGD and a wastewater collection system of 88 wastewater pumping stations and approximately 555 miles of collection sewers.
+The sewerage system serves an approximate 100 square mile area containing an estimated population in excess of 111,000 and has approximately 39,765 active sewer connections.